Wasserwecken/bachelorthesis/readme.md

 Besides transforming the UV, there are other important manipulations which should be named.
 Often surfaces have repetitive shapes or patterns.
 These can be replicated by tilling the UV.
 Tilling is showed in [Figure07], middle row first column.
 With tilling the UV will be splitted into independent repetitive UV's.
 Another useful kind of manipulation is to change the mapping of the coordinates itself.
 By default the UV represents a cartesian coordinate system.
 By converting the system into another one, like the polar coordinate system, some desired shapes or patterns may can be achieved more easily.
 The affect of the polar coordinate system to a basic shape is also shown in [Figure7], bottom row, second column.

 ## Noise
-Surfaces in the real world are often characterized by random patterns,  distributions or other features represented in color, height or other properties.
-To mimic the randomness in nature noise are the perfect tool.
+Noise algorithms are the element which enables reassembling unpredictable patterns or random distributions on surfaces.
+There are two kinds of algorithms for this category.
+The first are algorithms that will work as pseudo random number generators (RNG), the second are the noise algorithms themselves which rely on the RNG's to create unpredictable still repetitive gradients.

 ### Hashing as random number generator
-The base of all noise algorithms and random distribution is the access to a random number generator (RNG).
-While true randomness is hard to achieve with computers, it is even undesirable for creating noise.
+The base of all noise algorithms and random distributions is the access to a random number generator (RNG).
+While true randomness is hard to achieve with computers, it is even undesirable for creating procedural noise.
 A RNG for procedural materials has to be unpredictable and reproducible at the same time.
-This is necessary because random values have to be restored, e.g. accessing the value neighbor points in a lattice.
+Often algorithms need to restore random values e.g. accessing the value of neighbor points in a lattice.

 ![alt][Figure08]
 > *[Figure08] White noise; Left to right: 1D, 2D, 3D; Bottom to top: Scaled by x0.0001, x1.0, x1000.0*